Human Universals

 Human Universals is a book by Donald Brown, an American professor of anthropology (emeritus) who worked at the University of California, Santa Barbara.
 It was published by McGraw Hill in 1991.
 Brown says human universals, "comprise those features of culture, society, language, behavior, and psyche for which there are no known exception."

 According to Brown, there are many universals common to all human societies.
+On the book's second edition, Brown expressed regret at not specifically criticizing Michel Foucalt's denial of the existence of universals, thereby making his research argument and evidence more easily found.